elastic/elastic-otel-node-example/README.md

 ```

 Then open <http://127.0.0.1:3000/el> in your browser.

 That is mostly it.
+When you are done, run `npm run db:stop` to stop the
+PostgreSQL container.
+The data is not persisted.
 Definitely *barebones*.

 ## Observability with `@elastic/opentelemetry-node`